 Features such as detailed reporting, automated meeting reminders, and visitor management make day-to-day scheduling a breeze.
 In-depth reporting and insights provide quantifiable data your business can use to make informed decisions.

-Is AskCody the right scheduling tool for your business?
-It depends on how you work!
+Is AskCody the right scheduling tool for your business.
+If you are currently using Robin and looking for an alternative, it might be.
+It depends on how you work.
 AskCody is best suited for service-based businesses like those in the law and financial space.
+Companies where meetings are an essential part of how they operate; what we typically refer to as client-based businesses.

 Even more importantly, users can sort rooms based on specific features, order catering, and even create AV requests right in the platform.